 Utopia (Intellivision, 1981)

-In this pioneering real-time strategy simulation, you serve as the ruler of an island civilization that helps it thrive by using dealing with its resources.
-Weather plays a huge position in the sport in 3 approaches: Regular rainstorms help your plants grow.
-Stronger tropical storms now and again assist and every so often damages vegetation or homes.
+Utopia consists of some of the earliest acknowledged graphical depictions of climate systems in video games.
+They are specifically exceptional because they are incorporated into the gameplay instead of simply being scenery or contributing to the ecosystem.
+In this pioneering real-time strategy simulation, you serve as the ruler of an island civilization that helps it thrive by dealing with its resources.
+Weather plays a huge role in the sport in 3 ways: Regular rainstorms help your plants grow.
+Stronger tropical storms now and again assist and sometimes damage vegetation or homes.
 And hurricanes now and again swirl in and break the whole lot in their path.
 They upload some other level of realism to this charming and fun name.

 Super Metroid (Super NES, 1994)